ALittleMoron/verbose_http_exceptions/README.md

 ## Install

-To install the package you need you run the following commands.
+To install the package you need to run the following commands.

 For pip: